velartrill/velartrill.github.io/orig/kestrel.md

 "Are all your games th-that cruel?"
 Panting, I clutch a pillow like it'll somehow protect me.

-"All the most fun ones.
+"Only the fun ones.
 I managed to last two whole *minutes* with my CO a couple years ago, and he's *brutal*."
 She shivers, letting out a happy sigh.
 "I don't think anyone else in my unit came close."

 "Con... gratulations?"